Origin stories of the Goths: Vistula region

-After Scandza, Jordanes says the Goths lived in an area near the Vistula river.
-Jordanes wrote that in 1490 BC, they were led by a king named Berig, in two ships, and settled at a place Jordanes believed was called Gothiscandza in his time.
+After Scandza, Jordanes says the Goths lived in an area near the Vistula river, settling at a place called Gothiscandza in his time.
 The Gepids, who travelled behind them in another ship, settled on an island in the Vistula previously called Spesis, and later called Gepedoius (XVII 96).
-According to Jordanes, the Goths lived there for the reigns of about 5 kings, starting in about 1490 BC — a period long before Jordanes, and long before the Roman empire existed.

-According to Jordanes, the Goths then moved to takeover the coastal region where the Ulmerugi lived.
+According to Jordanes, the Goths lived there for the reigns of about 5 kings, starting in about 1490 BC — a period long before the Roman empire existed.
+According to Jordanes, the Goths then moved to take over another coastal region where the Ulmerugi lived.
 Modern historians have suggested that this name may refer to the Rugii, who had been reported by the Roman author Tacitus as living in this area about 100 AD.
+Jordanes appears to have also made use of contemporary sources familiar with northern geography.
+For example, he says that Gothiscandza still has the same name (IV 25), and the Gepid island of Spesis was in his own time inhabited by the otherwise unknown Vividarii, who he described as a mix of different peoples (XVII 96).

-One of the neighbours of these people who Tacitus mentions were the Gutones, whose name is widely believed to be related to the Goth's own name, in their own language.
+One of the neighbours of these Rugii who Tacitus mentions were the Gutones, whose name is widely believed to be related to the Goth's own name, in their own language.
 Ptolemy also mentioned these Gutones and placed them close to the Vistula.
-This again raises the question of whether Jordanes (or a source of his) had developed this part of the narrative based on old Roman works.

-In the case of the Gutones mentioned by Pliny the Elder, Tacitus and Ptolemy, Jordanes may well have been adapting the works of older authors, and using an unbelievable chronology.
+This raises the question among some scholars as to whether Jordanes (or a source of his) had developed this part of the narrative based on a study of old Roman works.
+In the case of the Gutones mentioned by Pliny the Elder, Tacitus and Ptolemy, Jordanes may well have been adapting the works of older authors, though using an unbelievable chronology.
 However, many historians believe that there was a real connection between the Gutones and the Goths.
 Not only the name, but also archaeological evidence favours the idea.
 In particular, there are similarities between the Vistula Wielbark culture, which is believed to have included the Gutones, and the Ukrainian Chernyakhov culture, which is believed to have included the Gothic peoples ancestral to those known to Jordanes and his contemporaries.

 Among scholars who accept a connection between the Vistula Gutones and the Scythia Goths, there are a wide range of opinions about the details.
 In particular, there are doubts about whether a large number of people moved, and if so, whether they stayed together as one continuous ethnic group.

-Jordanes appears to have also made use of contemporary sources familiar with northern geography.
-For example, he says that Gothiscandza still has the same name (IV 25), and the Gepid island of Spesis was in his own time inhabited by the otherwise unknown Vividarii, who he described as a mix of different peoples (XVII 96).

 Scythia and the Lower Danube

 Prior to their entanglements with Rome, Jordanes (V 38) describes the Goths as having moved around between different parts of Scythia and Dacia, all north of the Danube and Black Sea.
+In these periods Jordanes equates the Goths to peoples with other names, involved in stories set many centuries before the Goths appeared.
+This is considered chronologically impossible and factually incorrect by modern scholars, although some scholars have argued that specific parts of it may reflect something from real Gothic history as opposed to Dacian, Getic or early Scythian history.